PauloRlopez/Web_Scraping/README.md

 ## Purpose
 ### Project

-*This is a project done for Webscraping practices.*
+*This is a project done for personal enrichment.*

 #### Thanks